Florida 4-H Foundation Board in the role of Directors

 Valerie has been active in the real estate industry since 2005 and is the owner and broker for Showcase Properties of Central Florida, specializing in equine properties.

-Stacey attended the University of Florida, receiving a bachelor’s in history, master’s in agricultural leadership, and is currently pursuing her doctorate in extension education.
+Stacey attended the University of Florida, receiving a bachelor’s in history, master’s in agricultural leadership, and doctorate in extension education.
 While an undergraduate student, she worked at 4-H State Headquarters with a desire to become a 4-H Agent.
 She has served as a 4-H Agent in several counties, as well as County Extension Director in Houston County, Georgia.
 Stacey, her husband Larry, and their two children live on their farm.
-Her eight-year-old son, Nicholas, is also involved with 4-H, something she is most proud of.
+Her children, Nicholas and Meredith, are also involved with 4-H, something she is most proud of.

 Clay is the Chief of Staff for the Port of Tampa Bay.
 Originally from Polk County, Clay was involved with the Boy Scouts as a youth, achieveing the rank of Eagle Scout.
 He studied public policy with a minor in music, receiving a bachelor's from Southern Methodist University in Dallas, Texas.